Schuture/Transferability-of-Pre-trained-DNNs/README.md

 # Measuring the Transferability of Pre-trained DNNs

-This is the repository of paper "Rethinking Two Consensuses of Transferability of Pre-trained Deep Neural Networks", which is under review in ICML 2023.
+This is the repository of the paper "Rethinking Two Consensuses of Transferability of Pre-trained Deep Neural Networks", under review in AAAI2024.
 In this repo, we implement the PyTorch codes and examples for measuring pre-trained DNNs' transferability on downstream tasks.

 ## 1. Brief Introduction to this Method